-John Luttrell has been training retrievers professionally for 20 years (Luttrell Kennels in Clark, South Dakota), so he’s earned the right to his opinions, among them the value of a steady retriever.
+John Luttrell has been training retrievers professionally for 20 years, so he’s earned the right to his opinions, among them the value of a steady retriever.

 Nearly all professional trainers recommend steadying your dog, of course, but many hunters fail to take that advice.

 “To tell you the truth,” he says, “I can’t think of one good reason not to do it.
 I don’t see any situation where it’s an advantage to have the dog break.
 Dogs don’t mark as well when they’re moving; generally they break too early, so they flare ducks; and for sure, if the dog breaks on the first bird that falls, he never has a chance to see the second or third bird that goes down.”

 Luttrell says the biggest reason of all is safety.

 “I mean, without even thinking very hard, I can name five dogs that were shot waterfowl hunting because they broke.
 And that’s not a good way to start the day.”

 Luttrell takes a holistic approach to training his labs.
 Before he can stop a dog from chasing a bird, that same dog, as a puppy, first has to learn to chase them.

 “The way I do it is I get young dogs crazy about retrieving, and then I slow them down,” he says.
 “Some dogs we wait on and don’t start steadying until they’re 10 months old, and others we’re starting steadiness at 5 months old because they’re berserko for birds — if we didn’t start then we’d never get it done.
 It’s the way I teach everything: I teach the dogs what I want them to do, and then slowly bring in more and more kinds of disciplines to work on that particular problem or command.”